-- 1. Implement the New Mexico Risk and Needs Assessment developed by the Institute for Social Research as a tool to identify offender risk of recidivism and needs for treatment and services in the community. - 2.
-Assure that the community risk/needs assessment is completed and attached to the reentry plan prior to the offender's release. - 3.
+- 1. Utilize the New Mexico Risk and Needs Assessment developed by the Institute for Social Research as a tool to identify offender risk of recidivism and needs for treatment and services in the community. - 2.
 Identify appropriate offenders for referral to the Local Driving While Intoxicated (LDWI) program for treatment and service provision.

-Strategy 2: Develop protocols for the supervision and monitoring of high-risk and high-need offenders.
+Strategy 2: Maintain and update protocols for the supervision and monitoring of high-risk and high-need offenders.

-- 1. Revise policy to standardize protocols for the supervision of high-risk and high-needs offenders statewide to meet evidence based practices. - 2.
-Create high risk officers, as needed and as funding allows, supervising a specialized high-risk caseload to enhance public safety and to reduce caseloads statewide. - 3.
+- 1. Review and revise policy as necessary to standardize protocols for the supervision of high-risk and high-needs offenders statewide to meet evidence based practices. - 2.
+Maintain high risk officers, as needed and as funding allows, supervising a specialized high-risk caseload to enhance public safety and to reduce caseloads statewide. - 3.
 Utilize Fugitive Apprehension Officers to focus on apprehension of high-risk offenders and absconders from supervision. - 4.
 Utilize Fugitive Apprehension Officers to initiate and coordinate tactical operations with other law enforcement agencies targeted at high-risk offenders. - 5.
 Implement protocols and create Memoranda of Understanding (MOU) with local law enforcement agencies that provide armed officers as escort on potentially hazardous field contacts. - 6.
-Implement protocols and create MOU with local law enforcement agencies that provide armed officers as escort on potentially hazardous field contacts.
+Implement protocols and create MOU with local law enforcement agencies that provide armed officers as escort on potentially hazardous field contacts. - 7.
+Utilize the New Mexico Risk and Needs Assessment to assist in the determination of offenders appropriate for Global Positioning System (GPS) supervision.

-Strategy 3: Develop protocols for maximizing the supervision and monitoring of sex offenders.
+Strategy 3: Continue to develop protocols for maximizing the supervision and monitoring of sex offenders.